 What is a Golf Pro?

-Many may think of golf pros as the men and women they see on Professional Golfers' Association (PGA) tours and on television, but there are many more ways to be a golf pro.
-In addition to sponsored athletes, golf pros can be anything from the manager of a club or resort to certified coaches who train people of all ages to play golf.
+A golf pro is someone who earns money by either teaching or playing golf.
+Golf pros can be anything from the manager of a club or resort to certified coaches who train people of all ages to play golf.
 One common denominator between all golf professionals is a passion and aptitude for the sport.
 A professional golfer, on the other hand, is someone who plays golf for a living, playing on major tours such as the PGA tour.

 What does a Golf Pro do?